run2bizdocs/documentation/en-us/docs/4biz-helium/processes/event/configuration/register-inventory-manager.md

 !!! faq "Do you know?"

     For each block of information (Configuration Item Parent, Configuration Item Child or Type of Configuration Item), the follow configuration has the same meaning and values:
     Action (Create incident, problem, change or send notification, Impact and Urgency to define the priority/criticity).
+    While there is a logged or in execution event, for a service or CI and new incidents occur, the tool will not duplicate the main event.
+The additional incidents will be linked to the main one.
+If the main event is arhived, a new one will be created.

 1. Complete the fields available in each area;